namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/22/24
+- Have a few small tasks but should be wrapping up before the end of the day
+- Then will move on to CUEC component for the frontend

 ### 1/19/24
-- So I will focus today on cleaning up the code and improving performance
+- Continued working on 2350

 ### 1/18/24
 - Continued working on 2350